shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-scheduled-task.md

 ## Executing the scheduled task for testing

-Due to the nature of how the scheduled tasks are executed (using the message queue) it can be rather cubersome to test them, especially if your scheduled task does not run very often.
+Due to the nature of how the scheduled tasks are executed (using the message queue) it can be rather cumbersome to test them, especially if your scheduled task does not run very often.
 Using the `bin/console scheduled-task:run-single` command, you can instantly execute your scheduled task, using its name.

 For example: `bin/console scheduled-task:run-single webhook_event_log.cleanup`